CiccioLP23/FDS_final_project_2025_EFF/README.md

 This project is based on a prediction with deep neural network models (Convolutional).

-Problem: Our goal is to predict from _x-ray-scanner-images_ if there are one or more _prohibited items_.
+Problem: Our goal is to predict from _x-ray-scanner-images_ if there are or not _prohibited items_.

 Data: from https://github.com/lutao2021/PIDray/tree/main -> dataset: https://drive.google.com/drive/folders/1zvMIc1bqteRN9Z36hHYpoTGoZArsh4mE